sonuabraham/aws-glue-immersion-labs/README.md

 ## 🐛 Troubleshooting

+### CloudFormation Stack Failures
+If you encounter `Lab8MockCaseCrawler CREATE_FAILED` errors, you're using an old template.
+Use `infra/GlueImmersionDay-LocalDeployment-v2.yaml` which has this fixed.
+See [CloudFormation Troubleshooting Guide](docs/CLOUDFORMATION-TROUBLESHOOTING.md) for details.

 ### Access Denied Errors
 Expected for public S3 buckets (COVID-19 data lake).
 Sample data is provided as fallback.